apisec-inc/documentation/docs/oas-ibm-datapower.md

 ### **DataPower API Gateway**

-&nbsp;&nbsp;**OpenAPI 3.0 support in IBM API Connect**
+**OpenAPI 3.0 support in IBM API Connect**

-&nbsp;&nbsp;&nbsp;&nbsp;OpenAPI 3.0 API support is provided by the DataPower API Gateway only.
-It has some limitations.

-&nbsp;&nbsp;&nbsp;&nbsp;There is no OpenAPI 3.0 API support with the DataPower® Gateway (v5 compatible)

-&nbsp;&nbsp;&nbsp;&nbsp;OpenAPI 3.0 APIs can be validated in the local file system by using the apic validate command provided by the developer toolkit CLI.
+OpenAPI 3.0 API support is provided by the DataPower API Gateway only but it has some limitations.
+There is no OpenAPI 3.0 API support with the DataPower® Gateway (v5 compatible).
+OpenAPI 3.0 APIs can be validated in the local file system by using the apic validate command provided by the developer toolkit CLI.

-&nbsp;&nbsp;**Limitations**
+**Limitations**

-&nbsp;&nbsp;&nbsp;&nbsp;User interface limitations
+- User interface limitations

-&nbsp;&nbsp;&nbsp;&nbsp;Limitations for APIs that are enforced by the DataPower API Gateway
+- Limitations for APIs that are enforced by the DataPower API Gateway

 ### **How to get OAS?**